gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_TextAnywhere/README.md

 Text will show continuously on the map screen.

-Optionally, you can bind keyboard or mouse buttons to make the UI appear
+Optionally, you can bind keyboard or mouse buttons to make the UI appear Optionally, you can make pictures show when you make the UI text appear, which will appear under the text making a simple HUD

 Want to hide text?